MapServer for Windows (MS4W) README

 MapServer Plugins

-Steps to Enable Oracle 10g or 11g or 12c Support in MS4W
+Steps to Enable Oracle Support in MS4W

 Oracle Spatial support in MapServer is handled by two methods: 1) natively in MapServer, or 2) through the GDAL library.